-Diary of a nobody that no one reads obviously .
+Diary of a nobody that no one reads obviously

 To engage in the co-design of happiness is the joy of good-hearted connection.
 I see a lot of people getting in touch online, making friends, promoting each other, generating business deals and money, which is great.
 I also see envious individuals becoming extremely paranoid about a talent flirting with the possibility of a serious breakthrough, getting the kind of exposure that leads to good career and relationship opportunities.
-They start acting as if they were witnessing a catastrophe when it is only a legitimate progress.
+They start acting as if they were witnessing a catastrophe when it is only legitimate progress.
 But why?

 The myth of superiority